DDPNAS: Efficient Neural Architecture Search via Dynamic Distribution Pruning: Conclusion

 \section{Conclusion}

-In this paper, we presented DDPNAS, the first pruning-based architecture search algorithm based on dynamic distributions for convolutional networks, which is able to reduce the search time by pruning the search space in early training stage.
-DDPNAS can drastically reduce the computation cost while achieving excellent model accuracies on CIFAR-10 and ImageNet comparing with other NAS methods.
+In this paper, we presented DDPNAS, the first pruning-based NAS algorithm, which reduces the search time by pruning the search space in the early training stage.
+Together with the efficient network generation, the proposed framework can drastically reduce the computational cost under different constraints, while achieving excellent model accuracies on CIFAR10 and ImageNet.
 Furthermore, DDPNAS can directly search on ImageNet, outperforming human-designed networks and other NAS methods under mobile settings.